-Cellulite is made up of enlarged “pockets” of fat cells, which are pushed towards the skin surface from non-flexible connective tissues.
-It affects mainly women.
-Cellulite manifests as uneven skin, consisting of dimples, together with raised zones.
-It is most often found on the hips and buttocks but can also appear on hands and the zone of the stomach.
-It is often called syndrome of orange skin.
-In cases in which the patient has cellulite, they have an increased number of fibrous septa (connective tissues), which get tighter and harder, making the skin less flexible.
-This creates the “pockets” of fat cells, and consequently the illusion of dimples.
-More women have this problem, but it is often more visible in patients who are overweight.
-Cellulite is a rare problem for men.
-It is caused by 3 main biological factors – a thicker layer of hypodermal fat, a decrease in collagen, hardening of the fibrous septa.
+Cellulite is enlarged “pockets” of fat cells that are pushed to the surface of the skin by inflexible connective tissues.
+It mainly affects women.
+Cellulite is seen as uneven skin consisting of dimpling, together with accompanying raised areas.
+It is most commonly found on the buttocks and buttock area, but can also be seen on the arms and abdominal area.
+It is often referred to as orange skin syndrome.
+In cases where the patient has cellulitis, he has an increased number of fibrous septae (connective tissues) that tighten and harden, making the skin less flexible.
+This creates the “pockets” of fat cells, and subsequently the illusion of dimpling.
+Most women have this problem, but it is often more visible in overweight patients.
+Cellulitis is rarely seen in men.
+It is caused by 3 main biological factors – a thicker layer of hypodermal fat, a decrease in collagen, and hardening of fibrous septae.